MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-exchange-online-multi-geo.md

 > **Note:**
 > If you are using Exchange Online PowerShell to enable a mailbox and need the mailbox to be created directly in the Geo that's specified in **PreferredDataLocation**, you need to use an Exchange Online cmdlet such as **Enable-Mailbox** or **New-Mailbox** directly against the cloud service.
 If you use the **Enable-RemoteMailbox** on-premises Exchange cmdlet, the mailbox will be created in the default Geo.

-## Onboard existing on-premises mailboxes in a specific Geo
+## Onboard existing on-premises mailboxes in a specific geo location
 You can use the standard onboarding tools and processes to migrate a mailbox from an on-premises Exchange organization to Exchange Online, including the [Migration dashboard in the EAC](https://support.office.com/article/d164b35c-f624-4f83-ac58-b7cae96ab331), and the [New-MigrationBatch](https://docs.microsoft.com/powershell/module/exchange/move-and-migration/new-migrationbatch) cmdlet in Exchange Online PowerShell.

 The first step is to verify a user object exists for each mailbox to be onboarded, and verify the correct **PreferredDataLocation** value is configured in Azure AD.
 The onboarding tools will respect the **PreferredDataLocation** value and will migrate the mailboxes directly to the specified Geo.